Your Pet, Our Passion.

 If you’re wondering ‘why does my dog growl when playing?’, you’re not alone!
 It can seem strange to us when dogs do this – why would they suddenly make a sound of aggression when you’re having fun together?
 The simple answer is: they aren’t!

-This type of dog growling indicates that your pet is having fun; your dog might even be trying to tell you that they want to keep on playing!
-Although it’s hard for the human ear to pick up on subtle differences in dog growling, play growls can be distinguished from other more aggressive types of growl.
+This type of growling indicates that your dog is having fun; your dog might even be trying to tell you that they want to keep on playing!
+Some dogs do this more than others – and often terrier breeds are very enthusiastic ‘play-growlers’.
+Although it’s hard for the human ear to pick up on subtle differences in growling, play growls can be distinguished from other types of growl.

-Don’t be intimidated if a dog growls during play, with either a person or with another dog.
-Do keep an eye on the situation in case it escalates, but usually growling during play indicates that a dog is just having fun.
+You will learn through play with your dog if they are ‘play growlers’ so you know not to be intimidated by these noises.
+Do keep an eye on the situation just in case it escalates, but usually growling during play indicates that a dog is just having fun.

 Aggressive dog growling

-Aggression is about wanting to end a situation or get space or distance from someone (canine, human, any other species or perceived threat), therefore aggressive dog growling is simply one of many communications a dog can give to say ‘give me space, back off, stop’.
+A dog behaving aggressively is most usually about them wanting to end a scary or difficult situation, or get space or distance from a situation (canine, human, any other species or perceived threat), therefore this kind of dog growling is simply one of many communications a dog can give to say ‘give me space, back off, stop’.
+This is often a ‘last resort’ signal before resorting to a nip or bite when a dog feels that their other more subtle body language signals have been ignored.
+Often this type of growl arises from fear and not aggression.

 How do I know if my dog is growling aggressively?